sopra-fs22-group-07/server/README.md

 # Technologies

 ## Client
-For the client we used React and JSX as well as the package manager npm.
+For the client, React and JSX as well as the package manager npm are used.
+- Geolocation API: In order to retrieve location data about users we used `navigator.geolocation` [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) in order to access the browser geolocation information.
+This API uses the best available information to the browser in order to determine the location.
+- DiceBear API: For the Match Overview and the Chat, the Avatar Generator from https://avatars.dicebear.com/ is used to create custom Avatar for every user
+- React Leaflet API: As map service react leaflet is used.
+It provides building between React and Leaflet.
+  Leaflet is an open-source JavaScript library for interactive maps.
+As source for the maps, Openstreetmap is used.

 ## Server
-For the server we created a springboot application with java.
+For the server, we created a spring boot application with Java.
 We also used the build automation tool Gradle.

-- Database: Andy
-- Geolocation API: Laurin
-- Little Faces API: (only maybe) David
-- Open Maps API: (only maybe) Andy
+- Database: A PostgreSQL database - fully managed from HEROKU - is used.
+At the moment, the connections are limited to 20, but it is possible to upgrade when needed.

 # High level components

 ## User
-The user is one of our main component, as it is the component that the player (or user) of the application impersonates.
+The user is one of our main components, as it is the component that the player (or user) of the application impersonates.
-The user model has a lot of responsibilities, ranging from having an age, gender and location and preferences for all of them up to having cards to play and to be played on.
+The user model has a lot of responsibilities, ranging from having an age, gender and location and preferences up to having cards to play and to be played on.

 Main Classes User:
 ```
 ..\soprafs22\entity\User.java
 ..\soprafs22\controller\UserController.java
 ..\soprafs22\service\UserService.java
 ```